yegor256/blog/_posts/2023/dec/2023-12-11-results-and-discussion.md

   * Graphs and diagrams (`\begin{figure}`)

-If the data is too extensive to show in the paper, you can store it in a GitHub repository and mention its address in the Results section.
+If the data is too extensive to show in the paper, you can store it in a GitHub repository, create a [Zenodo](https://zenodo.org) artifact, and mention its address in the Results section.
 For example:

 ```text
 \section{Results}